easonchai/node-system-monitor/README.md

 # ⏲ Node System Monitor

-A tool to monitor information about your device & can be configured to update its status via Discord webhooks/Telegram bot.
+A NodeJS based tool to monitor information about your device & can be configured to update its status via Discord webhooks/Telegram bot.

 ## 📝 Table of Contents